sp1ff/elfeed-score/README.md

 This is not turned on by `elfeed-score-enable`; you will need to configure this manually.
 However, `elfeed-score-unload` will remove it, if it's there.

 # Status and Roadmap

-I'm using `elfeed-score` day in & day out for my RSS reading, but this is a preliminary release (the version number, 0.2.0, was chosen to suggest this).
+I'm using `elfeed-score` day in & day out for my RSS reading, but this is a preliminary release (the version number, 0.3.0, was chosen to suggest this).

 Things I want to do next:

 -   support adding tags based on score (e.g. "if the score is greater than <span class="underline">n</span>, add tag 'foo'")
--   add tag-specific rules (e.g. "only run this scoring rule if the entry is already tagged 'bar'")
--   add whole-word matching
 -   add some kind of feature to age out rules that haven't matched in a long time

-Bugs, comments, feature requests &c welcome at [sp1ff@pobox.com](mailto:sp1ff@pobox.com).
+Bugs, comments, feature requests &c welcome at [sp1ff@pobox.com](sp1ff@pobox.com).